dvhdr/launchpad-pro/README.md

 # Launchpad Pro
 Open source firmware for the Novation Launchpad Pro grid controller!
 By customising this code, you can:

-- Implement your own unique standalone modes
+- Implement your own unique standalone apps
 - Create chorders, sequencers, light shows, games and more
-- Learn a little about firmware development!
+- Learn a little about software development!

-You definitley need *some* C programming experience, but we've deliberately kept much of the firmwarey nastiness tucked away, to make the process a little friendlier.
+You'll definiteley need *some* C programming experience, but we've deliberately kept much of the firmwarey nastiness tucked away, to make the process a little friendlier.

 # Philosophy
-We could have released the full source for the factory shipping firmware, but we've decided not to for a variety of reasons.
+We could have released the full source for the factory shipping firmware, but we decided not to for a variety of reasons.
 Instead, we created a simplified framework for developing "apps" on Launchpad, which comprises a build environment, application entry points / API, and a library of low level source code.
 Our reasoning is as follows:

-- There is no value in customising low level routines such as LED multiplexing or ADC scanning - this code has been carefully tweaked over many months to deliver the best results, and is not something you'd want to tweak.
-I'm prepared to be convinced otherwise!
+- There is no value in customising low level routines such as LED multiplexing or ADC scanning - this code has been carefully tweaked over many months to deliver the best results, and is not something you'd want to mess with.
 - There is very little value in customising main() or other low level features, and again these things are hard to do well.
+Interrupt priorities?
+No.
-- If we shipped the application firmware as-is, we'd have a support nightmare on our hands (imagine the support calls - my "Launchpad Pro is behaving strangely...").
+- If we shipped the application firmware as-is, we'd have a support nightmare on our hands (imagine the phonecalls - my "Launchpad Pro is behaving strangely...").
 Instead, we wanted to create a clear boundary between "normal" usage with Ableton, and custom firmware.
 As such, Ableton integration has been removed from this firmware, as has the setup / navigation functionality.
 - If we left the Ableton integration and menu structure in place, open firmware developers would have to work around it.
 They would also potentially consume precious RAM/CPU resources.
-I've a feeling this isn't what you'd want, but again, we're interested to hear your feedback.
+I've a feeling this isn't what you'd want, but we're interested to hear your feedback.
 - Licensing requirements for the CMSIS library version we use are ambiguous.
 Yes, we could port to the public version, but why bother, given the above reasoning - I'd prefer to spend my time on good documentation and examples.
 As such, all the CMSIS code is compiled into launchpad_pro.a, and we do not need to distribute the headers.

 I'm sure you'll have feedback for us, so please do get in touch!
 I'm [blogging the process too](http://dvhdr.tumblr.com/) if you'd like to read my musings.